scottleibrand/scicast_bot/README.md

   * Create an account.

 3. Get an API key
-  * Email your market helpdesk to ask them to give you one.
+  * Email the RM helpdesk (support@replicationmarkets.com) to ask.
   * View your profile page to see what it is.
 (Not your public profile!)

 4. Make your API key available to the simple_bot.
   * It assumes you've exported an environment variable BOT_API_KEY.
     * Unix example: `export BOT_API_KEY=xxxxxxxxxxxx`   (Use a real API key!)
     * Or, set this in your IDE under Runtime settings.
-  * Alternatively, put this in a file and replace the `os.getenv` call with a file read.
+  * Or, put this in a file and replace the `os.getenv` call with a file read.
-  * As a last resort, just hardcode it.
+  * Or use an `input` call and paste it when run.
-    * **But not if you share your code or post to git!**
+  * Last resort, hard code it, _but not if you share your code!_

-5. Run the script, e.g. `python simple_bot.py`
+5. Run the script, e.g. `python parse.py`

-Of course, the point is for you to _modify_ simple_bot to do useful things.
+Of course, the point is for you to _modify_ these to do useful things.

-Please take care to rate limit your actions.

-It’s running in the background on my machine, trading once a minute.
+PriorBot is likely your best starting place.
+In the future we may refactor these to use inheritance.

+Also note there may be more functions available than we demonstrate.
+Such as `get_recent_trades`.

-## Example Output
+## Example Output - probably outdated
 ### Background info including 3 most recent trades
 ```
 ___ASSETS___: